-Sometimes couples find themselves in this position: one person wants to work on repairing the relationship and the other is not so sure, is maybe leaning toward divorce.
+Sometimes couples find themselves in this position: one person wants to work on repairing the relationship and the other is not so sure, is maybe leaning toward separation.
 Research shows that this kind of “mixed agenda” is common among couples approaching divorce, and there are few special services for them.
 This is a difficult presentation and one that requires a different approach than traditional couple counseling.
 In fact, trying a traditional couple counseling approach can be counter-productive and unsuccessful, leaving couples even more frustrated and hurting.
 Another approach, Discernment Counseling, was developed for just this situation.

 b) the process involves mainly individual conversations with each partner, since they each have different needs and agendas, providing the opportunity for each to get an understanding of their contributions to the problems